We have 18 children in our class. Our teacher is Miss Katie Loney. Our Classroom Assistant is Miss Holmes.

 - Forming numbers 0-9 correctly.

-- Say the number that is one more of one less than a given number (ELG)
+- To find one more or one less than a number using objects

 English: We use the Ruth Miskin 'Read, Write Inc' programme to develop our reading and writing skills.